Utility Warehouse Broadband Review (Updated June 2026)

 A FTSE 250 Business

-Utility Warehouse is the consumer brand of Telecom Plus plc, which is still listed on the London Stock Exchange and remains in the FTSE 250.
-Telecom Plus says UW now serves more than one million customers nationwide.
-The business has been built around a word-of-mouth partner model rather than the usual big-budget advertising route, which is a big part of why the brand feels a bit different from the mainstream broadband names.
+Utility Warehouse is the consumer brand of Telecom Plus plc, a London Stock Exchange-listed business and FTSE 250 constituent.
+Telecom Plus says UW serves more than one million customers nationwide.
+The company is built around a multiservice model and a word-of-mouth Partner network, which is why the buying experience can feel different from mainstream broadband providers.

 FAQs